Cray-HPE/docs-csm/operations/node_management/Wipe_NCN_Disks.md

 ## Advanced wipe

-An advanced wipe includes handling storage node specific items before running the [Basic wipe](#basic-wipe).
+An advanced wipe includes handling items that are storage node specific, following by running the [Basic wipe](#basic-wipe).

 1. (`ncn-s#`) Stop Ceph on all of the storage nodes.